CTPUG/pyntnclick/README.txt

 RUNNING THE GAME
 ================

-It is likely that you have obtain the game in one of four possible ways:
+It is likely that you have obtained the game in one of four possible ways:

 Windows:

-If you have the Windows .zip file, unzip it, find suspended.exe and doube-click it to launch the game.
+If you have the Windows .zip file, unzip it, find suspended.exe and double-click it to launch the game.

 Unix: